 A bit of adult conversation

 A mummy’s day can involve a lot of baby talk and watching endless kids TV.
-As the mum of a school age child I find myself spending more of my day talking about princesses and repeating ‘put your shoes on’ more times than anything else.
-When you meet up with mummy friends and the kids are playing in the park, the likelihood is that most of your conversation will still be about about children.
-But it’s also nice to have the opportunity to talk about the latest episode of Eastenders, or those lovely new jeans you bought that don’t actually fit, just to feel like your old self for a bit.
+As the mum of a school age child, I find myself spending more of my day talking about princesses and repeating ‘put your shoes on’ more times than anything else.
+When you meet up with mummy friends and the kids are playing in the park, the likelihood is that most of your conversation will still be about children.
+But it’s also nice to have the opportunity to talk about the latest episode of Eastenders or those lovely new jeans you bought that don’t actually fit, just to feel like your old self for a bit.

 So you know that you need some mummy friends but where can you find them?